ldj20/RecyclingTracker/README.md

 # Recycling Tracker

 A recycling webapp that visualizes users' daily recycling amounts into a graph.
-Users can link their account to a group account; this account's graph will combine daily recycling inputs from all users connected to it.
+Users can input a daily recycling goal and will earn or lose points based on their recycling frequency.